-TCM is safe and without side-effects.
-Its actions are regulatory, encouraging the body to make natural changes from within.
-TCM can treat acute and chronic conditions and can help in many situations where Western medicine may have limited solutions.
+Chinese medicine is safe and has no side-effects.
+Facilitating balance and healing, Traditional Chinese Medicine supports the body to make natural changes from within.
+TCM can treat acute and chronic conditions and proves beneficial in many situations where Western medicine may have limited solutions.